 Outside of the lab, I am drawn to better communicate science to the public and our law makers.
 I designed and co-teach a course, Conservation Genetics Lab.
 The course takes students through each step of an experiment from DNA extraction through publishing an academic paper.
 Additionally, I am Institute of the Environment Fellow through the Carson Scholars program. where I am becoming trained to better utilize these communication skills.

 Bringing the law and science into line is one of my biggest interests, and the reason I started law school.
 Ultimately, I want to better understand and affect the American system of wildlife conservation from the ground up: from field work and wet-lab genetics all the way up to Congressional Acts and Supreme Court cases.
-In law school I am focusing on environmental law, and expect to complete the Environmental Law, Science, and Policy certificate.
-I am the Articles Editor for the Arizona Journal of Law and Policy (we’re always looking for interesting legal reviews or Op-Eds).
-This summer I will be working in Anchorage, AK as a summer law clerk for EarthJustice.
+In law school I focused on environmental law and I served as the Articles Editor for the Arizona Journal of Law and Policy.
+In the summer of 2017 I worked in Anchorage, AK as a summer law clerk for EarthJustice.

 If you want more information: